andyagdw/task_manager_app/README.md

 Follow these simple steps to get started with the Task Manager Application:

+### Prerequisite
+- Ensure that Python is installed on your machine

 1. Clone the repository to your local machine: <br />
    `git clone https://github.com/andyagdw/task_manager_app.git`
 2. Navigate to the project directory: <br />